autokey/autokey/GitHub-Cheat-Sheet.md

 4. Open a terminal window in the directory in which you'd like to create the clone's subdirectory.
 5. Create the clone in the **autokey** subdirectory inside the current directory: `git clone https://github.com/autokey/autokey.git`

-#### Local - clone a repository branch

-1. Open the repository's main GitHub page in your browser (note that this can be one of your repositories or a remote repository not owned by you).
-2. Click the **Code** button.
-3. Click the clipboard icon to the right of the HTTPS URL.
-4. Boot into your virtual machine.
-5. Open a terminal window in the directory in which you'd like to create the clone's subdirectory.
-6. Create the clone in the **autokey** subdirectory inside the current directory (replace **develop** with the name of the branch you'd like to clone): `git clone --branch develop --single-branch https://github.com/autokey/autokey.git`

 #### Local - create a virtual machine

 1. <details><summary>Click here to toggle VirtualBox installation instructions.</summary>